daria87/User_intent_academic_search/README.md

-#USER intent in academic search
+#User intent in academic search